danieljwait/e2ee-messenger/Writeup/README.md

 Since this will be the base for the rest of my program, I want to make sure the connection is stable.
 Therefore, I hope to be able to add a heartbeat from the client and closure notices (success criteria 3 and 2) so that any networking errors will be fixed at the lowest level – rather than having to be handled by the application’s logic.

 During this iteration, I plan on implementing a text-based protocol for the client-server messages.
 This will not be the final protocol but will be a quick and easily modifiable solution while I develop the networking.
-The final protocol will likely be some form of a serialised object as discussed in *2.1* *System Decomposition*.
+The final protocol will likely be some form of a serialised object as discussed in *2.1* *Problem Decomposition*.

 A fundamental part of messaging apps is sending messages, to satisfy the stakeholders’ requirements I will add a “Send” button to send messages (success criterion 9) and allow users to press \[ENTER\] to send messages (success criterion 10).
 I will implement both even though the stakeholders identified pressing \[ENTER\] as the preferred method as the two methods can both exist in the solution without interfering with one another.